 The counseling program is designed to support students through their academic, emotional, and psychological development.
-The counselor works with individual students, small groups, and classes to help them develop understanding of themselves and others.
+The counselors works with individual students, small groups, and classes to help them develop respectful coexistence and a better understanding of themselves and others.
 The primary aim of the counseling program is to work with boys and girls who are having problems with friends, family, school, and self-awareness.

-Another important part of the elementary school counseling is to help students avoid developmental problems by exploring what happens during the time of growing up: feelings, the body changes, and the happiness and unhappiness which are a natural part of the childhood years.
+Another important part of the elementary school counseling is to help students avoid developmental problems by exploring what happens during the time of growing up: feelings, body changes, and the happiness and unhappiness which are a natural part of the childhood years.

-The counselor, Ms. Donesha Hall is available to any student, parent, or teacher who has a concern or problem.
+Our Counselors, Ms. Donesha Hall and Ms. Alura Lanoza are available to any student, parent, or teacher who has a concern or problem, and may be contacted at the school (919-870-4200) or via email (dhall2@wcpss.net and alanoza@wcpss.net).